 Educators from the Attorney General’s office are also available to conduct teacher in-service trainings in person and through webcasts and give presentations to parent and community groups throughout the State about how to talk with young people about risks associated with opioid use and how to recognize signs that their loved ones are abusing drugs.

 The curriculum is part of the Attorney General’s already robust prescription drug abuse prevention initiative.
-During 2016, more than 330 pounds of prescription drugs were collected at Attorney General Mobile Offices across Arkansas and over 160 pounds have been collected since the beginning of 2017.
-The sixth annual Prescription Drug Abuse Prevention Summit, hosted by Rutledge, is scheduled for Nov.
-9 in Hot Springs with over 850 taking advantage of early bird registration.
+During 2017, more than 160 pounds of prescription drugs were collected at Attorney General Mobile Offices across Arkansas.

 Drug overdose deaths are on the rise in Arkansas, increasing from 287 in 2015 to 335 in 2016, according to data from the State Crime Lab.
 More than 40 percent of teenagers in Arkansas have tried prescription drugs and more than half of all teens report that it is easy to obtain prescription drugs from their parents’ or grandparents’ medicine cabinets.
 The U.S. Department of Health and Human Services reports that between 59,000 and 65,000 people died from drug overdoses in 2016, up from 52,404 in 2015 and double the death rate a decade ago.
 That is more than the number of deaths from car accidents in 2016.
 And according to the Centers for Disease Control, the majority of drug overdose deaths – six out of 10 – involve an opioid.